Pranesh-Projects/Coronavirus-report-app/README.md

 # Coronavirus-tracker
-Displays Total Coronavirus cases and new cases in each countries and total number of cases worldwide
+Displays Total Coronavirus cases today and new cases reported in each countries and total number of cases worldwide